- Unfortunately for Windows 10 users, Cortana can no longer recognize songs since Grooze was discontinued

 Nothing makes singing along to a song better than having the actual lyrics.

-This music recognition software tool was previously paired with Spotify thus comes with a huge catalogue of music lyrics that makes it popular among its users.
+The MusixMatch music recognition software tool was previously paired with Spotify.
+It’s because it has a huge catalog of music lyrics that makes it popular among users.

 It is also compatible with most third party music player apps but doesn’t come with music charts.